jamesquietly/extension-boilerplate/README.md

 # WXT + React

-This template should help get you started developing with React in WXT.
+This template should help get you started developing with React in WXT

 Setup instructions: